- The latest information and instructions on the coronavirus situation at the University of Helsinki.

 - The effect of coronavirus on your studies.

-Below are further details regarding the city centre campus and the Faculty of Arts.
+Below are further details regarding the Faculty of Arts.

 - Complementary information for students at the Faculty of Arts: instructions regarding faculty examinations during the spring and summer has been updated.

 At the University of Helsinki a separate agreement on work abroad is always made before leaving abroad to work.
 Please fill in a disquisition of working abroad in the SAP HR system.

 Please note that studies requiring human contact (interviews, surveillance, monitoring, etc.) due to the corona situation should not, as a rule, be carried out.
 The risk of spreading infections is too high, and continuation is contrary to the University’s responsibility principle.
 This type of research activity should be discontinued if still under way, and new ones should not be initiated until the situation with regard to the restrictions on assembly has been dismantled.

 Organisation of teaching in the Faculty of Arts in summer and autumn 2020

 - Reminder: the teacher updates the change information related to the way in which he or she implements his or her course on the course page.
 If you are not familiar with using the course page, see instructions on Instruction for teaching -page.

 - Technical equipment, such as microphones and headphones: it is recommended that necessary and affordable additional supplies be purchased independently, as delivery to the Metsätalo is slow and difficult at the moment.
 You can reserve Unitube for higher quality recordings.
 For more information, please see The effect of coronavirus on teaching -page.

 All teaching and exams will be arranged remotely during the summer.
 The only exception is the tests on the rights of optional studies (so-called “level tests”), which are organised as physical test events because they are considered critical for the progress of studies.